 About DoubleTree by Hilton

-DoubleTree by Hilton is a fast-growing, global portfolio of more than 590 upscale hotels with more than 136,000 rooms across 48 countries.
+DoubleTree by Hilton is a fast-growing, global portfolio of more than 615 hotels with more than 142,000 rooms across 49 countries and territories.
 For more than 50 years, DoubleTree by Hilton has continued to be a symbol of comfort for business and leisure travelers around the world, from welcoming guests with its signature warm DoubleTree chocolate chip cookie, to serving the local community.
 DoubleTree by Hilton offers contemporary accommodations and amenities, including unique food and beverage experiences, state-of-the-art fitness offerings and meetings and events spaces.
+Experience a positive stay at DoubleTree by Hilton by booking at doubletree.com or through the industry-leading Hilton Honors app.
 Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits.
-To make reservations, travelers may visit doubletree.com.
-Connect with DoubleTree by Hilton on Facebook, Twitter, and Instagram.
-Learn about the latest brand news at newsroom.hilton.com/doubletree.
+Learn more about the brand at newsroom.hilton.com/doubletree, and follow DoubleTree by Hilton on Facebook, Twitter and Instagram.